Updated: February 18, 2021

 “I’ve been over my finances lately and I think I’ll be able to manage and save around P5,000 each month,” he stated matter-of-factly.
 “Given the monthly minimum payment of most likely around P1,500 for my credit card, I’m expecting to be able to pay him fully within 6 months.”

 “So you’re planning to pay him first instead of your credit card?”
 I asked.
 “But you’ll accumulate interest fees.”

 “I know,” he answered.
 “But I’m not really comfortable with owing someone money.
 I know my loan to him is interest-free and all, but I think the friendship is more important than the extra money I’d have to pay to the credit card company.”

 At this time, I was listening in silence.
 I know he had something more to say and was just gathering his thoughts.

-“I know it’s not really financially smart to do that,” he continued.
-“But I believe that paying our friend first is the ‘real-life’ smart thing to do, and that is what’s more important for me.”
+“I know it’s not really what you can say financially smart to do that,” he continued.
+“But I believe that paying our friend first is the smarter option to do, in the overall view of things.”

 If you were in his situation, would you have done the same thing?
 After some thought, I think I would, too.

 What to do next: Click here to subscribe to our FREE newsletter.